Friends of Guild Park

-Since July 2012 Friends of Guild Park have hosted a series of volunteer-led walking tours at Guild Park attracting more than 1,100 visitors yearly.
-Our independent walking tours and those offered partnership with Heritage Toronto, Jane's Walk and DoorsOpenTO provide visitors with a unique historical, a cultural perspective of Guild Park each Spring and Summer.
-In 2016 our group received a special award of recognition from Mayor John Tory Mayor for the walking tours of Guild Park.
+Since July 2012 Friends of Guild Park have offered our insight and recommendations in support of Guild Park Trails Master Plan process, Guild Park Resource Group and ongoing stakeholder relationship development.
+Our independent, volunteer-led walking tours and those offered partnership with Heritage Toronto, Jane's Walk and DoorsOpenTO provide over 1,100 visitors a unique historical and cultural perspective of Guild Park each Spring and Summer.
+Our group has received a special recognition from Mayor John Tory and Heritage Toronto for these walking tours of Guild Park.

-Our group continues to offer our insight and recommendations in support of Guild Park Trails Master Plan process, Guild Park Resource Group and ongoing stakeholder relationship development.
-If you are interested in becoming more involved with Friends of Guild Park & Gardens , sharing a story or volunteering at a specific event please send us an email at firstname.lastname@example.org We'd love to hear from you!
+If you are interested in becoming more involved with Friends of Guild Park, sharing a story or volunteering at a specific event please send us an email at firstname.lastname@example.org We'd love to hear from you!